DNWMNCR/JavaForSmallTeams/style/65_keep_your_code_dry.md

 Don't Repeat Yourself (DRY) - avoid writing the same logic more than once.

-Every time you copy and paste code flick yourself in the eye.
-This is a great disincentive to doing it again, but over time may cause blindness.
+Every time you copy and paste code, flick yourself in the eye.
+This is a great disincentive to doing it again but over time may cause blindness.

 ### Details

-If the same logic is required more than once it should not be duplicated, it should instead be extracted to a well named class or method.
+If the same logic is required more than once then it should not be duplicated; it should instead, be extracted to a well named class or method.

-This will be both easier to read and easier to maintain as a change will only be required in one place should the logic need to change.
+This will be both easier to read and easier to maintain because a change will only be required in one place should the logic need to change.

 *Bad*